wlaurentino/ryanair-qa-web-challenge/README.md

 * Robot Framework automatically generates reports and logs after the execution of test cases.
 These reports provide detailed information about the test execution and are essential for analyzing test results.

-* For running a specific test file:
+* For running a specific test file, make sure to be in the same directory as the test.robot file:
 ```
 robot -d results tests/test.robot
 ```